abhijithnbalan/DehazeEnhance/readme.md

     The dark channel prior algorithm for image

-2. de_en.find_airlight()

-    Function to find the airlight of the image

 3. de_en.show_airlight()

     This will show the identified airlight color in image.

-4. de_en.find_transmission()

-    Function to find the transmission map for every channels in the image.

-5. de_en.recover_image()

-    Final part of the algorithm.
-It uses the transmission map to recover every channels and combine them to produce output

-6. de_en.recover\_image_shallow()

-    Recovering image with shallow copy.
-Pointers are used instead of making a copy. used for region of interest

-7. de_en.fusion()

-    Fusion algorithm for image enhancement

-8. de_en.normalize_weights()

-    Normalizing weight according to all weights used in fusino process

-9. de_en.pyramid_blender and fusion_blender

-    Blending through pyramid tranformation using the weights. and fusion blender is a simple blending function. pyramid_blending is used because of its better performance.

-10. de_en.video_enhance()

-    Video enhance is a function to enhance the video and write the enhanced video in to another video file.
-First argument of this funtion is the algorithm name.

-11. de_en.comparison()

-    Function to make the comparison video.
-This will write both original and enhanced video to another video file side by side for better comparison of the extent of enhancement.

 ## Program Flow